Aberfan: Aberfan disaster, 1966

 For many years, millions of cubic metres of excavated mining debris from the colliery were deposited on the side of Mynydd Merthyr, directly above the village of Aberfan on the opposite side of the valley.
 Huge piles, or "tips", of loose rock and mining spoil had been built up over a layer of highly porous sandstone that contained numerous underground springs, and several tips had been built up directly over these springs.
 Although local authorities had raised specific concerns in 1963 about spoil being tipped on the mountain above the village primary school, these were largely ignored by the National Coal Board's area management.

 Early on the morning of Friday, 21 October 1966, after several days of heavy rain, a subsidence of about 3–6 metres occurred on the upper flank of colliery waste tip No. 7.
 At 9:15 a.m. more than 150,000 cubic metres of water-saturated debris broke away and flowed downhill at high speed.
 A mass of over 40,000 cubic metres of debris slid into the village in a slurry 12 m deep.

 The slide destroyed a farm and 20 terraced houses along Moy Road, and struck the northern side of the Pantglas Junior School and part of the separate senior school, demolishing most of the structures and filling the classrooms with thick mud and rubble up to 10 m deep.
 Mud and water from the slide flooded many other houses in the vicinity, forcing many villagers to evacuate their homes.

 In total, 116 children and 28 adults were killed.

 Aberfan memorials

-Queen Elizabeth II and Prince Philip, the Duke of Edinburgh visited Aberfan on 29 October 1966.
+Queen Elizabeth II and Prince Philip, Duke of Edinburgh visited Aberfan on 29 October 1966.